randallsquared/uhfs/uhf/index.md

 An object in the `head` array MAY have a key which is a CURIE with the default prefix and a reference of "uri".
 Its value is a string.

-An object in the `head` array MAY have other keys specified by references in the CURIEs definition object.
+An object in the `head` array MAY have other keys specified by expansions in the CURIEs definition object.

 ### rel